metrorailings/OwlBlog/content/posts/texans-playoff-analysis.md

 #### Prognosis / Outlook

 The Texans could go as far as the conference championship.
 And with some luck, Houston could possibly win the Super Bowl this year.
+But at the very least, I do expect the Texans to play in the division round against the Patriots.